hapijs/good/README.md

         - "remove" - `delete`s the value
         - a valid regular express string.
 Only supports a single group.
 Ex: `"(\\d{4})$"` will replace the last four digits with "X"s.
 Take extra care when creating this string.
 You will need to make sure that the resultant RegExp object is what you need.

     `filter` can be used to remove potentially sensitive information (credit card numbers, social security numbers, etc.) from the log payloads before they are sent out to reporters.
 This setting only impacts `response` events and only if payloads are included via `requestPayload` and `responsePayload`. `filter` is intended to impact the reporting of ALL downstream reporters.
 If you want filtering in only one, you will need to create a customized reporter.
+The filtering is done recursively so if you want to "censor" `ccn`, anywhere `ccn` appears in request or response bodies will be "censor"ed.
+Currently, you can only filter leaf nodes; nothing with children.

 ## Reporter Interface